zaiisao/Documentation/en/Video/custom_video_mac.md

   - (AgoraVideoBufferType)bufferType;
   ```

-- Save the AgoraVideoFrameConsumer object in `shouldInitialize`.
+- Save the `AgoraVideoFrameConsumer` object in the `shouldInitialize` method.

   ```c++
   - (BOOL)shouldInitialize;
   ```

-- Send the video frame after `shouldStart`.
+- Send the video frame in the `shouldStart` method.

   ```c++
   - (void)shouldStart;